ekaterinailin/AltaiPony/docs/source/install.rst

 If you are working with ``KeplerLightCurve`` objects, i.e. light curves from the K2 mission, this last notebook_ is for you.
 It will run **k2sc**'s GP de-trending and find flares in a typical K2 long cadence light curve despite its heavy instrumental artifacts.

+Next Steps
+^^^^^^^^^^^

+Once you have tried basic **AltaiPony** on your light curves, you can start to adjust the flare finding parameters to your application, as explained in the `Finding Flares`_ tutorial.

+You may then want to test the perfomance of your chosen flare finding setup by injecting and recoving synthetic flares into your light curves. **AltaiPony** provides a framework to do so, explained in the `Synthetic Flare Injection and Recovery`_ tutorial.
+Check out the `Visualize_Injection_Recovery`_ notebook for nice plots.

+For a statistical analysis of your flares, **AltaiPony** also features a set of tools for the analysis of flare frequency distributions, including visualization, and different methods for power law fitting.
+For starters, check out the tutorial on `Flare Frequency Distributions and Power Laws`_.
+If you want to go hands on, start with the `Beginner_Flare_Frequency_Distributions_and_Power_Laws`_ notebook.
+For more advanced tool, like working with samples of multiple stars and their flares, go to `Advanced_Flare_Frequency_Distributions_and_Power_Laws`_.

 .. _Aigrain et al. 2016: http://ascl.net/1605.012
 .. _fork: https://github.com/ekaterinailin/k2sc
 .. _notebook: https://github.com/ekaterinailin/AltaiPony/blob/master/notebooks/Getting_Started.ipynb